IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 This problem is as old as the software industry, and while significant improvements in technologies, methodologies and tooling have helped, the problem persists because the software systems we are building have become so much more complex.

-## What about Agile?
+### What about Agile?

 Agile methodologies have significantly improved the success rate of projects over the (now outdated) waterfall approach.
 Agile also claims to flatten the cost of change curve, which is true but not to the extent that agile evangelists would have us believe.
 The fundamental problem that agile tackles is that of building the wrong thing.
 By shortening the feedback cycle, validation and correction of the software can be done sooner, thus saving massive reworking costs down the line.
 In essence, agile helps prevent the need to make significant changes down the line.

 The reality, however, is that the growing cost of making changes hasn't been alleviated, but rather that the need to make these changes has largely been _avoided_.
 The cost of change curve can't be flattened by a methodology, since the causes are primarily of a technical nature.

-## Causes of the _cost curve_
+## Causes of the _software deterioration_, and how Intent Architect helps

-We believe there are several fundamental reasons why software tends to become unwieldy, causing costs to grow exponentially.
-We discuss each of these below:
+We believe there are several fundamental causes why software deteriorates, becoming unwieldy, and causing costs to grow exponentially.
+We discuss some of these below:

 ### 1. Cost of architecture